Best daily deals

 What’s the battery life of AirPods?

-Your AirPods will give you up to 6 hours of listening time or up to 4.5 hours of talk time on a single charge.
+Your AirPods will give you around 6 hours of listening time or 4.5 hours of talk time on a single charge.
 However, the battery life differs between models and depends on the volume, use of features, and many other factors.
 For example, Apple rests its battery life claims on tests performed at 50% volume.
 Also, keep in mind that battery life degrades over time.
+You can use the Compare AirPods models tool to see the battery life of each version of AirPods.

 A masculine person wears the Apple AirPods (3rd generation) against a blue background.